Random phase approximation-based local natural orbital coupled cluster theory: Supporting Information

 \section{Supporting Information}

-See the Supporting Information for (i) detailed basis-set information, (ii) lattice energies of anthracene computed at the HF, MP2, and RPA levels, and (iii) correlation energies of BCC Li and FCC Cu obtained using MP2, RPA, SOSEX, and CCSD.
+See the Supporting Information for (i) detailed basis-set information, (ii) convergence of RPA-dLNO-based LNO-CC calculations for C2C2PD, (iii) convergence of RPA-, MP2-, and SOSEX-based LNO-CC calculations for GGG and the anthracene crystal, (iv) computational cost of RPA-based LNO-CCSD(T) for C2C2PD, and (v) correlation energies of BCC Li and FCC Cu obtained using MP2, RPA, SOSEX, and CCSD.